Planning for the future

 System planning is an area in which King County and its sewer utility customers work together closely.

-Under the state's Growth Management Act (Wikipedia), local jurisdictions are required to plan essential public facilities such as wastewater treatment to meet their population growth needs.
+Under the state's Growth Management Act (Municipal Research and Services Center), local jurisdictions are required to plan essential public facilities such as wastewater treatment to meet their population growth needs.
 King County is in turn legally required to build wastewater treatment capacity for the jurisdictions and agencies it serves in the central Puget Sound region.

 To ensure planning decisions reflect the interest of the regional ratepayers, who ultimately pay for these investments, King County carefully reviews local comprehensive plans and compares growth projections to census data and population forecasts prepared by the Puget Sound Regional Council .
 The county also looks at its own wastewater flow and monitoring data, and further truth-tests projections by running the data through sophisticated system models to determine where future system capacity might be needed.
 King County's modeling data has historically proved highly accurate and reliable.